parautenbach/TeamCity-HipChat-Notifier/README.md

 # Developers

+* This is an Eclipse project.
-Clone the repository and set the `teamcity.home` property in the `build.xml` to your TeamCity server's home directory and you're good to go.
+* Clone the repository and set the `teamcity.home` property in the `build.xml` to your TeamCity server's home directory (Windows users, use forward slashes in the path).
+* Set the `TEAMCITY_HOME` classpath variable under Eclipse preferences to the same location as above.
+* Check that Eclipse knows where to find a JDK (under Installed JREs in the Java section of Eclipse preferences).

 For debugging, add the snippets in `teamcity-server-log4j.xml` in this project's root to `conf/teamcity-server-log4j.xml` and then monitor `logs/hipchat-notifier.log `.